SAPD+: An Accelerated Stochastic Method for Nonconvex-Concave Minimax Problems: Additional analyses on the related work

 \begin{proof} Recall that $H_t\succeq u\mathbf{I}$, $\mathbf{G}^{t} = H_t^{-1} \nabla\phi(x_t)$ and $H_t$ is a diagonal matrix; therefore, we can obtain a tight upper bound on $\mE[\|\nabla\phi(x_t)\|]$ using \cref{eq: convergence result Huang NIPS 3} as follows:

 If we use their parameter choices, i.e., $\eta\in(0,1]$,

 for some free design parameter $\nu\geq0$, then we get

 where the last term leads to $\kappa_y^4$.
 It is essential to note that $\tau$ choice in \eqref{eq:Huang-param-choice-vr} implies that $u/\tau$ ratio is independent of $u$; hence, the parameter $u$ indeed does not affect the bound on the right-hand-side of \cref{eq: convergence result Huang NIPS 4}.
-Therefore, contrary to what is suggested in \cite{huang2021efficient}, choosing different values for $u$ through picking different $\nu\geq 0$ values indeed is not useful for proving tighter bounds in GNP metric $\norm{\grad\phi(x_k)}$ in this simple scenario using their parameter choices.
+Therefore, contrary to what is suggested in \cite{huang2021efficient}, for the simple scenarios considered here choosing different values for $u$ through picking different $\nu\geq 0$ values indeed is not useful for proving tighter bounds in GNP metric $\norm{\grad\phi(x_k)}$ with their parameter choices.